 To quickly recap, the Signature® and Drivewear® are best for daily use, the XTRActive® is best for most athletes, and the Vantage™ is best for water-related activities.
 When in doubt, ask us!
 Our friendly opticians are standing by — 7 days a week!

 Which Eyeglass Frames Support Transitions Lenses?

 Most of them.
-When placing your order with us, you'll see the option to include Transitions lenses under “Features.”
-You can then choose which type of Transitions will suit you best.
+When placing an order with SportRx, you'll see the option to include photochromic lenses when customizing your prescription lenses.
+From there, you can choose which type of Transitions® will suit you best.

 Yes!
-It's never too early to start protecting your eyes from the sun, and since children’s’ crystalline lens (the structure behind the iris that focuses light onto your retina) isn’t fully developed yet, it’s even more important to have good sun protection.
-Check out our list of some great glasses and sunglasses for kids here, and read more about the importance of eye exams for children here.
+It's never too early to start protecting your eyes from the sun.
+In fact, it's even more important for children to have proper visual sun protection than adults.
+As their crystalline lens (the structure behind the iris that focuses light onto your retina) is still developing, they require more caution when exposed to harsh UV rays.
+Need help picking a frame?
+Check out our lists of the best kids' prescription glasses and best kids' polarized sunglasses, which are available with photochromic lenses.
+You can also read more on the importance of eye exams for children here.

-Need prescription Transition lenses?
-Done.
-When you shop with us, you’ll find video guides and tooltips throughout the build process as you customize the perfect pair.
-An answer to all your questions is at your fingertips, and if you want to chat with an expert, Contact Us.
-We’ll put you in touch with one of our friendly in-house opticians who can help you build your prescription Transitions.
+Need transition prescription glasses?
+SportRx has you covered.
+When you shop with us, you’ll find video guides and tool tips throughout the build process as you customize the perfect pair.
+An answer to all your questions is at your fingertips, and if you want to chat with an expert, contact us.
+We’ll put you in touch with one of our friendly in-house opticians who can help you build your prescription transition sunglasses.

-Ditch risky online shopping with the See Better Guarantee.
-Try your Transitions for 45 days.
+Ditch risky online shopping with our See Better Guarantee™.
+Try your transition lenses for 45 days.
 If you’re not satisfied, send them back.
 Get a full refund, exchange, or credit towards a better pair.
 And return shipping?
 Covered.
-Get your pair of prescription Transitions lenses at SportRx today!
+Get your pair of transition prescription glasses online at SportRx today!